-The following table summarizes our performance-based restricted stock unit activity, presented with the maximum number of Shares that could potentially vest, for the three months ended June 30, 2017:
+The following table summarizes our PRSU activity, presented with the maximum number of Shares that could potentially vest, for the three months ended June 30, 2018:

-Performance- Based Restricted Stock Units (in thousands) Ave eighted- rage Grant Fair Value

-Outstanding as of March 31, 2017 \$

-Granted 796 110.51

-Forfeited or cancelled

-Outstanding as of June 30, 2017 796 \$ 110.51

-Market-Based Restricted Stock Units

-Our market-based RSUs vest contingent upon the achievement of pre-determined market and service conditions.
-If these market conditions are not met but service conditions are met, the market-based RSUs will not vest; however, any compensation expense we have recognized to date will not be reversed.
-The number of Shares to be issued at vesting will range from zero percent to 200 percent of the target number of market-based RSUs based on our total stockholder return ("TSR") relative to the performance of companies in the NASDAQ-100 Index for each measurement period, generally over either a one-year, two-year cumulative and three-year cumulative period, or over a two-year and four-year cumulative period.
+Performance- Based Restricted Stock Units (in thousands) Weighted- Average Grant late Fair Value Outstanding as of March 31, 2018 796 \$ 110.51 Granted Forfeited or cancelled - Outstanding as of June 30, 2018 796 \$ 110.51 will not vest; however, any compensation expense we have recognized to date will not be reversed.
+The number of Shares to be issued at vesting will range from zero percent to 200 percent of the target number of market-based RSUs based on our total stockholder return ("TSR") relative to the performance of companies in the NASDAQ-100 Index for each measurement period, over either a one-year, two-year cumulative and three-year cumulative period, or over a two-year and four-year cumulative period.